Claude Vilgrain: Université de Moncton

 As an unsigned free agent, Vilgrain decided to continue his education and joined the Moncton Aigles Bleus at the Université de Moncton from 1983 to 1986.

 Personal life

 Vilgrain's daughter Cassandra also played collegiate ice hockey before joining Brynäs IF of the Swedish Women's Hockey League.
+He now currently is the head coach of the U18 Prep Notre Dame Hounds at Athol Murray College of Notre Dame.